nielskrijger/loaded/README.md

 HTTP Request example
 --------------------

-The following example requests the google homepage 50 times with a max of 5 concurrent users.
+The example below requests the google homepage 50 times with a max of 5 concurrent users.
+To run the file, copy and paste the code snippit in a file (for example `app.js`), import dependencies by executing `npm install loaded` and `npm install request`, and finally run the script using `node app.js`.

     var request = require('request');
     var loaded = require('loaded');